 The TCFD’s members were chosen by the FSB to include both users and preparers of disclosures from across the G20’s constituency covering a broad range of economic sectors and financial markets.
 As one of six industrial ﬁrms, Daimler contributed to the development of the recommendations that were published in June 2017.

 CDP (formerly Carbon Disclosure Project) is a not-for-profit charity that runs a global disclosure system for investors, companies, cities, states and regions to manage their environmental impacts.
-Over the past 15 years CDP has created a system that has resulted in unparalleled engagement on environmental issues worldwide.
+CDP has created a system that has resulted in unparalleled engagement on environmental issues worldwide.

 Since 2018, CDP aligned its Climate Change Questionnaires with the TCFD’s recommendations and adopted the forward-looking approach to climate-risk disclosure.

 Daimler discloses details on climate-related activities for more than 15 years through CDP.
-Daimler was successfully within the leadership group again in 2019.
+In 2020, Daimler again achieved the Leadership category with an A-.